EXCLUSIVE-Trump pressed to halt federal pension investments in China's ZTE, Hikvision

 Among the Chinese companies in the index that have drawn the ire of some in Washington who see China as America's biggest economic and geopolitical threat is surveillance firm Hangzhou Hikvision Digital Technology 002415.SZ, which was placed on a trade blacklist last year because its technology is used in detention camps for China's Uigher Muslim minorities.

-The fund would also invest in telecoms equipment company ZTE 000063.SZ, which was penalized by the U.S. government for violating U.S. sanctions.
+The fund would also invest in telecoms equipment company ZTE 000063.SZ, which was penalized by the U.S. government for violating American sanctions, as well as aircraft and avionics company Aviation Industry Corporation of China, which provides weapons for the Chinese military.

 For China hardliners, the matter has taken on greater urgency because administrators have begun opening custodial accounts abroad to make investments due in the second half of 2020.